permon/permonsvm/README.md

 ### Using precomputed Gramian matrix

 PermonSVM uses an implicit representation of the Gramian matrix by default.
 Sometimes, it is reasonable to compute inner products related to the Gramian explicitly, typically, when a number of features is disproportionately larger than a number of samples.
-For such cases, PermonSVM provides functionality allowing to load precomputed Gramian matrix
+For such cases, PermonSVM provides functionality allowing to load precomputed Gramian matrix.

 ```bash
 ./runsvmmpi 2 -f_training $DATA_DIR/heart_scale.bin -f_test $DATA_DIR/heart_scale.t.bin